 What’s New This Week?

 Facebook Introduces Save Feature: “Now you can save items that you find on Facebook to check out later when you have more time.”

 Are you wondering how an organic Facebook strategy can be successful?

-To learn how your business can benefit from visual storytelling, I interview Ekaterina Walter for this episode of the Social Media Marketing podcast.
+To learn how to grow a huge organic following on Facebook using techniques you have likely never heard of, I interview Holly Homer for this episode of the Social Media Marketing podcast.

 More About This Show